NonnaD/com.biotech.dp/README.md

 It also allows you to encapsulate object creation so that you can keep all object creation code in one place.

-Example: When creating new Provider User provides Provider type at runtime
+Example: When creating new Provider User provides Provider type at runtime You might see some implementation of Factory method where creation defined as a static method.
+Benefits of this approach is - you do not need to instantiate an object to make use of the create method.
+But this approach also has disadvantages - you can't subclass and change the behaviour of create method.

 ![img_12.png](util.files/img_12.png)